WGCEO/Portfolio/README.md

 2. To convert user’s NSAttributedString to String, Make a block per one paragraph.
 Block can be a string and it can represent all attributes for text.
 ![](blockStructure.png)<br/>

-3. To create a fast and interactive textview, It inherits UITabieView, and each cells get one paragraph.
+3. To create a fast and interactive textview, It inherits UITabieView, and each cell has only one paragraph.

 4. It is implemented all features of UITextView and more.
 Built in